 Patients fitted with one of these devices should have a check-up early on to see if it is working; short-term success usually predicts long-term benefits.
 It may need to be adjusted or replaced periodically.

-Disadvantages of Dental Devices.
 Dental devices are not as effective as CPAP therapy.
-The cost of these devices tends to be high.
+They are often expensive, and since they are custom-made they cannot be returned.
 Side effects associated with dental devices include:

 An orthodontic treatment called rapid maxillary expansion, in which a screw device is temporarily applied to the upper teeth and tightened regularly, may help patients with sleep apnea and a narrow upper jaw.
 This nonsurgical procedure helps to reduce nasal pressure and improve breathing.

-Success Rates.
-The American Academy of Sleep Medicine does not endorse UPPP as a sole procedure for treating OSA.
+The American Academy of Sleep Medicine (AASM) does not endorse UPPP as a sole procedure for treating OSA.
 The AASM recommends that patients considering this surgery first try CPAP or dental devices.

 In general, only a small percentage of patients experience serious complications.
 Many of these complications can be avoided with proper technique and experienced surgeon.
 A patient's health status, including presence of obesity and other health conditions, may also affect outcomes.